-The Governors are required to admit children who have a statement of Special Educational Needs which names St. Louis Catholic Academy as the school appropriate to their needs.
+The Governors are required to admit children who have an Education, Health and Care Plan which names St Louis Catholic Academy as the school appropriate to their needs.

 Children will be admitted to this school in the following order of priority: –

 Where several children meet the same criteria, within the category where the oversubscription occurs, priority will be decided by random selection (i.e. a lottery).
 Applications from families with twins, triplets or children from multiple births that fall either side of the oversubscription cut off will be dealt with the same as any other single child.
 The lottery will be drawn by an independent person not associated with admissions to the school.